Small Volume, Large Potential

 Drag rights are commonly built into Vietnamese shareholder documents and, in principle, they are permitted by Vietnamese law.
 The enforcement of such rights in practice could be challenging, however.

 As with drag rights, tag rights are also commonly built into Vietnamese shareholder documents and, in principle, they are permitted by Vietnamese law.
-The enforcement of such rights in practice could also be challenging.
+The enforcement of such rights in practice could be challenging, however.

 Exit through Sales, Not IPOs